Planned care

 - patient’s citizenship;

-- the type of tumor for which you are seeking treatment in our Institute;
+- the type of tumor for which you are seeking treatment in our Institute.

-Next, based on the indications provided by the specialist, an estimate for the total cost of care will be issued.
 The patient who accepts the estimate of costs will be asked to sign a commitment to pay, provide at least one identity document or other required documentation, and pay the amount indicated before the start of medical care.

 At the end of this procedure, the certification necessary to apply for a medical treatment visa can be issued.
 This visa allows the legal stay in Italy for the entire duration of the programmed care.